Things you’ll learn

 - Is Atlassian Access available in Data Center?

 If your company has attempted to set up SAML Single Sign-On (SSO), two-step verification, and/or API token controls in Atlassian’s Cloud, you’ve encountered the need for Atlassian Access—Atlassian’s solution for enterprise-level user management and security in the Cloud.

 Atlassian customers often ask us if Atlassian Access is essential to their Jira Software, Jira Work Management, Jira Service Management, Confluence, or BitBucket instance.
 The answer to that question is typically “yes”—however, it is not a requirement for every organization.

-An important note: Atlassian Access is only available in Atlassian’s Cloud.
+An important note: Atlassian Access is only available for Atlassian’s Cloud products.
 If you are interested in user management and security solutions for Data Center instances, contact us and we’ll provide you with information for your specific configuration.